 Jellyfish sex is really weird.
 Although if they could speak, jellies would argue they're ancient animals who mastered sexual reproduction long before us.
-Frankly we're the ones odd-balling it with our penises and vaginas and miserable, painful childbirth.
+Frankly we're the ones odd-balling it with our penises and vaginas and miserable painful childbirth.

+Not like that.
 Let's look at the jellyfish way of making babies.

 Step 1: The Male Sprays His Sperm Everywhere